 According to How Stuff Works, those types of accidents usually occur due to the vehicle and/or its connected trailer losing traction.

 To achieve adequate traction, you need plenty of static friction between the ground and the tires.
-That static friction emerges between the wheel’s point of contact that is technically static and the ground.
+That static friction emerges between the wheel’s point of contact which is technically static and the ground.
 More static friction means the tires have a better chance of staying where they should be, thus keeping the truck and the trailer in their right positions.

 So, what happens if the tires suddenly lose the right amount of static friction?
 Often, that means that they will start to slide.
 You’re not getting traction anymore.
 Instead, the force keeping the tires in place is sliding.